NMN supplements are being touted as a way to help your body turn back the biological clock, but how much should you be taking?

 For example, Wonderfeel recommends two capsules of its Youngr NMN – a daily amount of 900mg.
 The company’s recommendation is specific to its own formula, which also includes a trio of antioxidants for enhanced sirtuin activity.
 Antioxidants also help shield the cell from oxidant stress to more effectively deliver NMN.

-Clinical understanding of NMN supplements is still evolving, with each trial and piece of research enhancing our knowledge a little bit further.
-What those studies have revealed so far is that it appears to offer genuine benefits in terms of health and life span and that side effects are very few.
+Clinical understanding of NMN supplements is still evolving, with each trial and piece of research enhancing our knowledge further.
+From what has been observed in the studies conducted, it seems that this approach provides actual advantages in relation to health and lifespan, with minimal occurrences of side effects.